abdelazizrashed/To-Do-List-App/README.md

-# todo_list
+# To Do List App

-A new Flutter application.
+A To Do List flutter application that is similar to the mobile application Todiost.

 ## Getting Started